China data signals economy may need urgent policy action

 Big manufacturers have joined consumer companies in warning of flagging sales, disappointing those hoping for signs of a turning point.

-Global supply chain manager Li & Fung Ltd reported on Thursday that first-half core operating profit fell 22 percent from a year ago.
-Shares in the firm that counts major U.S. retailers Wal-Mart Store Inc and Target Corp among its clients, fell by a fifth on Friday.
+Global supply chain manager Li & Fung Ltd (0494.HK) reported on Thursday that first-half core operating profit fell 22 percent from a year ago.
+Shares in the firm that counts major U.S. retailers Wal-Mart Store Inc (WMT.N) and Target Corp (TGT.N) among its clients, fell by a fifth on Friday.

 China's exports gloom may not be over yet since government purchasing managers' figures last week showed new export orders fell in July at their fastest rate in eight months.
 That's something saleswoman Nancy You knows all about.